-From the comfort of your own home, and the good ones will help you take your hobby level skills to something you can be truly proud of, or even make money with.
+From the comfort of your own home, you can learn how to take hobby-level skills to something you can be truly proud of or even make money with eventually.

 Founded in 2000, the Sonoran Desert Institute provides online learning opportunities to those interested in a wide range of gunsmithing and armorer topics.

-They have two main programs of study, and you can also take advantage of individual classes if you’re just looking to learn certain aspects of gunsmithing such as advanced armorer topics or how to accurize a rifle.
+They have two main programs of study.
+You can also take advantage of individual classes if you’re just looking to learn certain aspects of gunsmithing — like advanced armorer topics or how to accurize a rifle.

-However, you still get 108 hours of course instruction that covers not only the basic tasks and techniques of gunsmithing but also extensive info on the design of firearms, allowing students to take their knowledge to manufacturer’s if they want a job in that field.
+However, you still get 108 hours of course instruction that covers the basic tasks and techniques of gunsmithing.
+You’ll also get extensive info on the design of firearms.
+That means you can take that knowledge to manufacturers for a job in the field.

-You can also pick and choose areas to specialize in, making the entire course not only more fun, but also a better value for your money as you’ll be skipping the bits you don’t plan to specialize in, and focusing on what you do.
+You can also pick and choose areas to specialize in.
+This makes the entire course fun and a better value for your money as you’ll be skipping the bits you don’t plan to specialize in.

 The professional gunsmith certification will cost between $5,000 to $15,000 — if you’re looking for a full education, that is the way you get it!

 But they also offer some specific Armorer’s level courses for $40 plus specialty courses and certified courses that range from $50 to $1,300.

 They have a perpetual open enrollment, so you can start at any time during the year and begin courses in either Basic or Advanced Gunsmithing.

-These courses come in the form of online classes that you take on your terms, and they’re even personalized by the staff and Master Gunsmith for individual student’s needs and areas of interest.
+These courses come in the form of online classes that you take on your terms.
+And they’re even personalized by the staff and Master Gunsmith for individual students’ needs and areas of interest.

-Their courses come in three different price tiers, $1,442 for full payment upfront, $1,542 with higher monthly payments or $1,642 with lower monthly payments.
+Their courses come in three different price tiers — $1,442 for full payment upfront, $1,542 with higher monthly payments, or $1,642 with lower monthly payments.